dreasle/Massage-Website/README.md

 - [x] Change highlight of navbar link when "active" section changes
 - [x] Fix navbar link color when "active" section changes
 - [x] Default navbar to no highlight when at top
-- [ ] Hide navbar when not scrolling
-- [ ] Add media queries to make site responsive to all screen sizes
+- [x] Add media queries to make site responsive to all screen sizes
 - [x] Fade out background image of active section
 - [x] Fade in text of active section
+- [x] Clean up code, combine css styles when possible
+- [x] Remove unused ids, classes and elements
+- [x] Fix jumpy scrolling between sections and scroll to top

 #### Design Tasks